mwarning/KadNode/README.md

 The interactive remote shell `kadnode-ctl` let the user import and export nodes, issues queries for identifiers and send announcements.

+As an usage example one would start `kadnode --value-id myname.p2p` to let KadNode announce (every 30 minutes) that the ip address of the running KadNode instance is associated with the identifier myname.p2p.
-As an usage example one would start `kadnode` and call `kadnode-ctl import example.com:4242` to help KadNode to bootstrap into an existing network network of at least one other node.
+Call `kadnode-ctl import example.com` to help KadNode to bootstrap into an existing network of at least one other node.
-`kadnode-ctl announce myname` will announce that the computer KadNode is running on can satisfy the resource identified by `myname`.
-An additional port can also be specified though, but most KadNode interfaces do not expose it.
+`kadnode-ctl announce myname` can be used to do an announcement just once.
-The announcement will be dropped by other KadNode instances after 32 minutes and therefore need to be refreshed around every 30 minutes.
+Any announcement will be dropped by other KadNode instances after 32 minutes and therefore need to be refreshed around every 30 minutes.

+Please be aware that other people might use the same identifier.
+It is strongly advised to do additional identification/authentification when an address is used that has been resolved by KadNode.

 Every entered identifier will have everything after the last dot ignored.
 This is intended to remove the top level domain from identifiers like `myname.p2p`.